 Consider All Your Options for Fibroid Treatment

 We understand it can be overwhelming when first diagnosed with fibroids, as well as deciding what is the right choice for you regarding fibroid treatment.
 Untangling the web of confusion and giving you confidence to move forward takes a consultative approach with your doctor to determine the best path for you.
-Dr. Suzanne Slonim and Dr. Uma Reddy are unique North Texas fibroid specialists, bringing together an expert team, you and your doctor in guiding you toward the best approach.
+Dr. John Fischer and Dr. Suzanne Slonim are unique Texas fibroid specialists, bringing together an expert team, you and your doctor in guiding you toward the best approach.

-Fibroid Institute Dallas is your go-to source for educating patients about uterine fibroids and minimally invasive procedures such as Uterine Fibroid Embolization (UFE).
-At Fibroid Institute Dallas, we are dedicated to helping you become #FibroidFree.
+Fibroid Institute Texas is your go-to source for educating patients about uterine fibroids and minimally invasive procedures such as Uterine Fibroid Embolization (UFE).
+At Fibroid Institute, we are dedicated to helping you become #FibroidFree.
 Thousands of women have had their fibroids symptoms treated with UFE at our state-of-the art treatment facility.
 Simply read our 5-star patient reviews.

 Most major medical insurance providers cover the cost of UFE.
 You will need a formal consultation to determine if you are a candidate before scheduling your procedure.
 Call for a telehealth consult or an in-office appointment at our Dallas fibroid clinics at 214-838-6440 or Houston fibroid clinics at 713-903-3733 or complete the form below.